collabnix/cherrybot/gps/pubnub/README.md

-# Install Pubnub
+# Stream Data Over PubNub

+If you haven’t already done so, [sign up for a free PubNub account](https://admin.pubnub.com/) before you begin this step.

+Instead of creating a whole new file from scratch, we’re going to ease the coding process by making just a few modifications to the gps_simpletest.py file we tested earlier.
+You can pick any of the example tests (or write your own from scratch), but it’s always better to start from a template.

 ```
 pip3 install pubnub
 ```

+## Change directory

-## cd into the examples directory containing the gps_simpletest.py file and install the PubNub Python SDK.
+Change directory into the examples directory containing the gps_simpletest.py file and install the PubNub Python SDK.

 ```
 pip3 install pubnub
 ```

-## Import PubNub packages.
+## Import PubNub Package

 ```
 import pubnub